X-ray Inspection System Market

 -

-In June 2023, Smiths Detection, a leading provider of screening technology solutions, was awarded a contract from the Transportation Security Administration (TSA) to provide full-size configuration CT systems and associated services for checkpoint screening.
+In June 2023, Smiths Detection, a leader in screening technology solutions, secured a major contract from the Transportation Security Administration (TSA).
+The agreement involves supplying full-size configuration CT systems and related services to enhance checkpoint screening efficiency and security across airports.

 -

-In April 2023, Nikon Americas Inc. entered into a stock purchase agreement with Avonix Imaging, LLC, making Avonix a subsidiary of NAI, subject to applicable regulatory approvals and other customary closing conditions.
+In April 2023, Nikon Americas Inc. (NAI) signed a stock purchase agreement with Avonix Imaging, LLC, making Avonix a subsidiary of NAI.
+The acquisition, pending regulatory approvals and standard closing conditions, strengthens Nikon’s position in the imaging and inspection sector by integrating Avonix’s advanced X-ray and CT expertise.

 -